jere344/LNBot/README.md

 - Multi-language support for the bot : currently French and English are human-translated and Spanish, Deutsch and Italian are translated by github copilot
 - Totally open sources
 - Add your own commands simply by creating a .py file in the commands folder following "ping.py"as an exemple
+- Upload file using discord or self hosted with flask server (google drive coming soon)

 ## Try it now